 Many law enforcement officers may begin a difficult situation implementing de-escalation tactics, only to be forced to use less lethal options.
 In some cases, officers are forced to resort to defensive tactics or other forms of physical interactions to mitigate harm or bring a subject into custody.

-While de-escalation, less lethal and judgmental use of force are often discussed and training on these topics have increased, instructors need to remember the importance of teaching Defensive Tactics and other potentially life-saving skills.
+While de-escalation, less lethal and judgmental use of force are often discussed and training on these topics have increased, instructors need to remember the importance of teaching Defensive Tactics (DT) and other potentially life-saving skills.
 After all, officers need to be prepared for any situation and equipped with a full duty belt and extensive knowledge.

 The best way to prepare officers in DT and similar skills is in an immersive, judgmental use of force simulator.